isomerpages/moe-fuhuapri/_general-information/School Vendors/School Canteen.md

 <p>Records of past catering/canteen experiences, if any.
 Please submit the
 documents to the school’s General Office or email to&nbsp;<a href="mailto:Sangeetha_V_%20Nadarajaan@schools.gov.sg" rel="noopener noreferrer nofollow" target="_blank">Sangeetha_V_</a>
 <a rel="noopener noreferrer nofollow" target="_blank">Nadarajaan@schools.gov.sg</a>(Attention: Administration Manager) by the
-closing date <strong>31 January 2025, 5.00 pm</strong>.
+closing date <strong>31 March 2025, 5.00 pm</strong>.
 We regret that late
 applications will not be accepted.</p>
 </li>
 </ul>